It seems like every health and fitness site is publishing a Holiday Gift Guide to help their readers find useful gear and gifts.

 Still Want More?

 As you can see, I love quirky gifts that show you thought hard about the runner in your life.
-So try a box of nutrition bars or a personal training plan and stop getting gift certificates to Foot Locker (not cool).
+So try a blood kit or a personal training plan and stop getting gift certificates to Foot Locker (not cool).

 But if you want a more mainstream idea, I highly recommend a top-notch running book.
 Where else can you get hours of running instruction from seasoned coaches and world class runners for the price of a cocktail?